 Places are limited and students expressing an interest in a Vocational Pathway will need to attend a school-based interview to demonstrate their enthusiasm for the subject.
-They will also be asked to take an initial assessment to determine their potential in the vocational area.
-This selection process is vital, because we must ensure the course is appropriate for each individual.
+This process is vital, because we must ensure the course is appropriate for each individual.

-If an extended Work Experience is chosen, then there is a certain amount of responsibility that comes with this, firstly in organising the placement with the support of the school's Work Experience Co-ordinator (Mrs R. Davies).
+When an extended Work Experience is chosen, then there is a certain amount of responsibility that comes with this, firstly in organising the placement with the support of the school's Vocational Pathway Team.
 The placement must be sustainable in terms of travel arrangements, as this will be the responsibility of the student and their family and not the school.
 Finally, a mature approach to working in an adult environment is required.